wlad-aleksandrov/Playground/README.md

 Sure our RESTful API addresses the task, but it doesn enable interactivity.
 So we need to build a separate Notification Service (akin to microservices design):
 * When placing a bid, an Auction Service would publish an update to the Notification Service
 * Notifation Service informs all interested parties via WebSockets
 * Notification Service should be a singleton (as it maintains internally open WS-Sessions), but it is possible to have multiple Notification Services grouped per AuctionIDs.
+* Basically PUB/SUB

+* REDIS also supports PUB/SUB pattern (though somewhat lowlevel), but the Notification Service should not depend on the Redis Repository.
+Besides it should be the responsibility of the Auction Service as business logic part to publish updates.

 # Choosing technologies